 Teeth Whitening Options in Fort McMurray

-If you are looking for teeth whitening in Fort McMurray, you may want to try our In-office whitening or “laser whitening”, is a method to whiten teeth performed only in a dental office.
+If you are looking for teeth whitening in Fort McMurray, you may want to try our In-office whitening.
+“Laser whitening”, is a method to whiten teeth performed only in a dental office.
 The process involves the use of a UV light to activate the components of the bleach that is placed directly onto the teeth.
-The procedure takes about 2 hours and you will leave the office with a noticeably whiter smile.
+The procedure takes about two hours and you will leave the office with a noticeably whiter smile.
 You will continue to whiten for up to 24 hours after you leave the office, so we ask that you avoid any dark foods and liquids to achieve your maximum result.

 The long-term result depends solely on each individual and their everyday lifestyle.
 For example, anything that can stain a white t-shirt can stain your teeth.
 The use of tobacco products, coffee, tea, soft drinks, and dark foods can stain your teeth.

 Regular whitening strips can move around and aren’t able to bend and curve around the anatomy of your teeth.
 Here at the Uptown Fort McMurray Dental, we offer custom take home whitening kits.
 We will take impressions of your teeth and make you custom fitted trays.
 Your trays will help to hold the whitening gel in place and make sure all the areas of your teeth are whitened.
 We recommend whitening your teeth for 3 minutes a day for approximately 2 weeks to achieve your optimal shade.